georiot/wordpress-plugin/readme.txt

 === Amazon Link Engine  ===
 Contributors: GeoRiot Networks, Inc.
-Tags: javascript, georiot
+Tags: javascript, georiot, amazon
 Requires at least: 2.7
 Tested up to: 4.0
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Turn every Amazon link across your site into an opportunity for worldwide sales!
+Automatically localize and affiliate Amazon product links to ensure a better user experience, improve conversions and earn global commissions.

 == Description ==

-The Amazon Link Engine plugin is the easiest way to convert all Amazon links within your WorPress site into affiliated links that work across all Amazon storefronts.
+The Amazon Link Engine plugin is the easiest way to convert all Amazon links within your WordPress site into affiliated links that work across all Amazon storefronts.
 By “Localizing” these links, you ensure all clicks from international viewers, are redirected to the appropriate item in their own local storefront with your correct affiliate ID attached.
 This improves conversions by giving the best user experience possible and allows you to earn the